cerebraljam/rnn_lstm_nikkei225_predictions/readme.md

 * if a loss is predicted, we decide not to buy, and there is a loss (<=0) observed the next day: `success`
 * if a loss is predicted, we decide not to buy, and there is a profit (>0) the next day: `neither success/failure`. just a lost opportunity.

-This last situation does have an impact on the statistics.
+This last situation does have an impact on the success rate.

 ## According to our model, which stock is expected to rise tomorrow?